The State of the SBOM Tool Ecosystems: A Comparative Analysis of SPDX and CycloneDX: Overview of the Study

 \subsection{Extracting the issue reports and their tags of the OSS SBOM tools}

 For RQ3, we queried the Github repositories of the 171 \cdx and 470 \spdx tools to collect their issue reports.
 Since not all repositories contain issue reports, we identified 17,795 issue reports in 90 \cdx tool repositories and 19,195 issue reports in 191 \spdx tool repositories.
 Since \cdx's first prototype was released in May 2017, we filter out the issue reports, both from \cdx and \spdx GitHub tool repositories, that were created before 2018.
+This cutoff ensures that both ecosystems are measured over a comparable active development period (i.e., when both formats were actively maintained and their histories overlap), excluding \spdx's pre-2018 history as well as \cdx's brief pre-2018 period.
+Within this shared post-2018 window, the per-repository age normalization controls for residual variation in repository maturity: older repositories receive proportionally larger denominators (i.e., more days since the first commit), which properly discounts their raw counts and acknowledges that \spdx repositories are on average older within this period.
 After this filtration step, we were left with 17,093 closed and open issue reports in 90 \cdx tools and 16,747 closed and open issue reports in 171 \spdx tools.
-For analyzing the types of issue, we consider only issue reports that have already been tagged by tool maintainers on Github.
-This step leaves us with a total of 19,812 tags associated with 11,746 ($70.14\%$) issue reports of 171 \spdx tools (with 361 unique tags) and 22,302 tags associated with 13,732 ($80.34\%$) issue reports of 90 \cdx tools (with 360 unique tags).

-We sorted tags by frequency and analyzed their distribution.
-Within the fourth quartile (top 25\% most frequent tags), we found that for CDX, the 92 most common tags appear in 27 to 5,815 issue reports, while for SPDX, the 91 most common tags appear in 28 to 3,979 issue reports.
-The first author then manually investigated these 92 \cdx and 91 \spdx tags to exclude those that do not convey anything about the meaning of an issue, such as ``P1'', ``minor'', ``cannot reproduce'', ``super'', ``easy'', and ``not an issue'', etc. Furthermore, tags with the same meaning were merged, such as ``technical debt'' and ``technical-debt'', ``license scan'' and ``license'', and ``new feature'' and ``nice to have'' etc. This process leaves us with the 49 most prevalent unique tags in \cdx tools and 48 most prevalent unique tags in \spdx tools.
-The complete list of tags and their categories is available on our replication package\footnote{\repurl}.